University of Wisconsin-Superior

 Graphic Design Production

 Technology Services can produce small quantity printing projects for faculty, staff, and students for instructional use on a cost-of-materials and labor basis.
 We can help with designing and producing poster presentations for faculty and student research presentations or department and office events.
 We can print small quantities, around 20 copies or less, if you need large quantities, please use the University Relations' Printing page to find the appropriate vendor.
 Lamination is available for projects 24" wide or less and now in large format sizes.
+Please fill out our Media Production Request Form for your project.

 Any images, graphics, or logos used in printing projects must comply with our Copyright Practices.
 Technology Services will not print any signs or posters that contain copyrighted materials without written permission from the copyright holder.